spacecraft-repl/spacecraft-repl.github.io/markdown/whitepaper.md

 # 1 Introduction
 SpaceCraft is an open-source, real-time collaborative REPL (Read-Eval-Print-Loop) that allows users to write and execute code in the browser for Ruby, JavaScript, and Python.
-We built this project using Node.js and deployed via Docker, with the a client-server network architecture that communicates over WebSockets.
+We built this project using Node.js and deployed via Docker, with a client-server network architecture that communicates over WebSockets.

 ![demo](https://docs.google.com/drawings/d/e/2PACX-1vTnye5TTl38DZck_fV70plwTDrvrE5FfUqEO2kBCAvnb0fOOB9EGDcgRov10SZSdqLhJcZsA4TiCHHQ/pub?w=1440)